 The works of the Post-impressionists, and those of the Russian Avant-Garde especially fascinated Maya.
 The palette of Matisse, Gauguin and Renoir affected her interpretation of color, while Rodchenko, Lissitzki and Malevich influenced her sense of balance and composition.
 After excelling in art as a child Maya was accepted at the prestigious High School #109 affiliated with the St. Petersburg State Academy of Industrial and Applied Art.
 She graduated in 1987 with a Masters degree in graphic art and began illustrating children’s books.
 She took part in creating murals for concert halls in Moscow, Leningrad, Erevan, and Komsomolsk-na-Amure.

 Maya immigrated to Canada in 1990 where she now resides with her husband and two children.
 Her style has evolved during her life in Canada.
 She loves the rich, bold and bright colors of the Mediterranean and often portrays scenes from her travels in her paintings.
 Maya’s style of impasto painting is easily recognizable.
-An intense depth of colour is achieved through the progressive blending of paint using a succession of different sized palette knives.
+An intense depth of color is achieved through the progressive blending of paint using a succession of different sized palette knives.
 The texture derived from this process truly mimics the curled and knotted surface of her signature tree-scapes.
 A varnished finish on the finished canvas imparts an alluring sheen.